Russia orders closure of human rights group Memorial | DW | 28.12.2021

 "This is why we, the descendants of (WWII) victors, are forced to watch for attempts to rehabilitate traitors of the motherland and Nazi collaborators," he said.

-Prosecutors claim the organization is not only hiding "the fact of fulling the role of the foreign agent" but is also trying to influence government's policy and the public opinion.
+Prosecutors claimed the organization is not only hiding "the fact of fulling the role of the foreign agent" but is also trying to influence government's policy and the public opinion.

+Memorial lawyer Henry Reznik described the prosecutor's comments in favor of the ban as "reminiscent of 1930s."

+"I am absolutely convinced that this demand was illegal," Reznik said.
+"But it is a political decision."

 Memorial is Russia's oldest human rights watchdog.
 It was founded in 1987, four years before the end of the Soviet Union, with Soviet dissident and Nobel laureate Andrei Sakharov serving as its chairman.
 It now consists of two legal entities — Memorial International, which deals with Soviet-era crimes, and Memorial Human Rights Centre, which deals with political prisoners in modern-day Russia.
 The latter also speaks out in favor of Alexei Navalny and other opponents of President Vladimir Putin.